Water Quality Testing – Laboratory Services

-All ADE laboratory work and reporting is done in accordance with ISO/IEC 17025:2017 – General requirements for the competence of testing and calibration laboratories.
+All laboratory work and reporting is done in accordance with ISO/IEC 17025:2017 – General requirements for the competence of testing and calibration laboratories.
 Other relevant standards applicable specifically to water quality monitoring include:

 - NEPM Groundwater Investigation Levels, National Environment Protection Measure 1999, Schedule B(1);

 - Circular on Target Values and Intervention Values for soil remediation, Ministry of Housing, Spatial Planning and Environment, Netherlands 2000;

 - Australian and New Zealand Water Quality Guidelines for Fresh and Marine Waters, 2000, (ANZECC);

 - Australian drinking water guidelines, National Health and Medical Research Council, 2004 (NHMRC); and